tushar239/SpringRestExample/readme_springwebmvc.txt

 	  }
 	  @Override
 	  protected Class<?>[] getRootConfigClasses() {
-		return new Class<?>[] { RootConfig.class };
+		return new Class<?>[] { RootConfig.class }; ---- WebApplicationContext is created using these Configuration classes }
-	  }
 	  @Override
 	  protected Class<?>[] getServletConfigClasses() {
-		return new Class<?>[] { WebConfig.class };
+		return new Class<?>[] { WebConfig.class }; --- AnnotationConfigWebApplicationContext is created using these Configuration classes
 	  }
 	}
-	It’s important to realize that configuring DispatcherServlet via Abstract- AnnotationConfigDispatcherServletInitializer is an alternative to the tradi- tional web.xml file.
+	It’s important to realize that configuring DispatcherServlet via Abstract- AnnotationConfigDispatcherServletInitializer is an alternative to the traditional web.xml file.
 	The only gotcha with configuring DispatcherServlet in this way, as opposed to in a web.xml file, is that it will only work when deploying to a server that supports Servlet 3.0, such as Apache Tomcat 7 or higher.

 	ENABLING SPRING MVC
 	Just as there are several ways of configuring DispatcherServlet, there’s more than one way to enable Spring MVC components.
 Historically, Spring has been configured using XML, and there’s an <mvc:annotation-driven> element that you can use to enable annotation-driven Spring MVC.
 	The very simplest Spring MVC configuration you can create is a class annotated with @EnableWebMvc:

+    @EnableWebMvc is equivalent to <mvc:annotation-driven /> in XML.
+It enables support for @Controller-annotated classes that use @RequestMapping to map incoming requests to a certain method.

 	@Configuration
 	@EnableWebMvc --- Enable Spring MVC